Posts Tagged ‘future’

 • What experience or expertise do I have that might be of interest to others? (past & future)

-As people, one by one, answer these questions they share their past, present, and future with everyone in attendance.
-Each person opens a window through which the time line of their life can be seen more clearly.
-This sharing provides the foundation for connections to be deepened during the conference that follows.
+As people, one by one, share these three things to know, they share their past, present, and future with everyone in attendance.
+Each person opens a window for others to see the timeline of their life more clearly.
+This sharing provides the foundation for connections to deepen during the conference that follows.

 Image attribution: Flickr user houseofsims